ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 If the debug information file is built in one location but is going to be later installed at a different location the `--add-gnu-debuglink` option should be used with the path to the built debug information file.
 The debug info file must exist at the specified path as it is required for the CRC calculation which allows the debugger to validate that the debug info file it loads matches that of the executable.

 Note that `.gnu_debuglink` does not contain the full pathname to the debug info; only a filename with the leading directory components removed.
 GDB looks for the debug info file with the specified filename in a series of search directories starting from the directory where the executable is placed.
-For a complete list of search paths refer to the GDB documentation[^27].
+For a complete list of search paths refer to the GDB documentation[^gdb-debugfiles].

-[^27]: : Debugging Information in Separate Files (Debugging with GDB). <https://sourceware.org/gdb/onlinedocs/gdb/Separate-Debug-Files.html>
+[^gdb-debugfiles]:  GDB team, [Debugging Information in Separate Files](https://sourceware.org/gdb/onlinedocs/gdb/Separate-Debug-Files.html), Debugging with GDB, 2023-08-16.

 **Build ID**